 - A seating arrangement that allows passengers to board comfortably even when the vehicle is fully loaded

-Let’s compare Wheelchair Accessible Private Transfer —specifically BridgeMAIT the standard vans Wheelchair Accessible Private Transfer.
+Let’s compare Wheelchair Accessible Private Transfer —specifically, BridgeMAITWheelchair Accessible Private Transfer —with the standard vans Wheelchair Accessible Private Transfer.
+However, we have excluded Universal Design "UD" Taxi (JPN Taxis) from this comparison.

 - Vehicle Profiles for Comparison